5 Signs Your Alternator Is Failing

 1. Dimming or Flickering Headlights

 Your alternator is the heart of your car's electrical system, converting mechanical energy into electricity to power everything from headlights to the ignition system.
 When it starts to fail, one of the earliest and most noticeable symptoms is erratic lighting.
 You may see your headlights dim when you're idling at a stoplight and brighten as you accelerate.
 This happens because the alternator isn't producing a steady voltage--at low RPMs, the output drops, causing lights to fade.
+The voltage instability can also affect modern vehicle electronics, causing dashboard warning lights to flicker or the infotainment system to restart unexpectedly.

 Interior lights, dashboard gauges, and even the radio display can also flicker or dim unexpectedly.
 To confirm the issue, you can use a cheap multimeter.
 With the engine off, a healthy battery reads about 12.6 volts.
 With the engine running, the alternator should push the voltage to between 13.8 and 14.5 volts.
 If you see readings below 13 volts while the engine is on--or wildly fluctuating numbers--the alternator is likely on its way out.